bryan-lunt-supercomputing/CipresBenchmark/README.md

 ## Running Benchmarks ##
 Run the script ./bin/START.bash and it will submit all benchmarks that are not disabled with the "cipresbenchmark.Benchmark.Disabled" annotation.
+This also lets you start a few benchmarks sequentially or add more later, or whatever.
+See the example benchmark.

 ## Getting Results ##
 Once benchmarks are finished, running the ./bin/RESULTS.bash file will result in a directory called "reports" containing Comma Separated Values files, one for each benchmark.